 I had the urge to make carrot after a co-worker of Todd’s mentioned she was making one for her wedding.
 Unfortunately, a prior carrot cake making endeavor was traumatic and I hadn’t made one since.
 What happened was after I baked the big beautiful cake, it developed little flecks of green.
 I did some research to try to find out what caused the green and didn’t get any clear cut answer.
 Nigella said it was the carrot skins that cause this, but I used skinned, pre-shredded carrots, so I think it was a chemical reaction to the baking soda.
 At any rate, it put me off carrot cake for a while and I’ve always been a huge fan.
 This cake needed to be redemptive, which meant using less baking soda.

 After looking at many recipes on-line, I ended up making the cake as written below.
 Most versions at least 2 teaspoons of baking soda, but I used 1 tsp. soda and 1 tsp. powder.
 Other versions use 2 cups white sugar, but I used half white, half brown.
 Instead of a full cup of oil, I used half oil and half butter.
 I also used pineapple, which some people opt not to use but which I love.
 Following the lead of an allrecipes cake that had about 400 good reviews, I let the carrots sit in the sugar for 10 minutes and develop a juice.
-I don’t know white what this does besides add moisture, but it worked for me so I’d probably do it again to make a super-moist carrot cake.
+I don’t know what this does besides add moisture (the recipe didn’t say to pour it off), but it worked for me so I’d probably do it again to make a super-moist carrot cake.

 Interestingly, after making this cake, I read that Chris Kimball of Cook’s Illustrated does the carrot macerating step too, only in his version he uses a bit more sugar and dumps off the excess juice.
 I’ll be trying his method next, as it seemed to promise another type of carrot cake I really love – -the dark, flaky and moist type.
-But back to the cake at hand, this one is a very moist, dense cake which holds up very well and which people tend to love.
-My girlfriend said it tasted like Fall.
+But back to the cake at hand, this one is a very moist, dense cake.
+My friend said it tasted like Fall.

 Dense and Moist Carrot Cake